 GT League, Premium Sports Lounge, Dragon Trail

 So what if you’re not already a 1967 Le Mans car owner, or ovals leave you cold, and the X2014’s noise and AI skittishness has you tearing out your hair?
 Premium Sports Lounge again comes to the rescue.

 Just like the Blue Moon Bay event, this one is all about using the least powerful car you can get away with.
-Luckily, February’s content update brought the perfect car for the job: the Alpine A1600S ’72.
+Luckily, February’s content update brought the perfect car for the job: the Alpine A110 1600S ’72.

 As with the oval race, the event permits cars of up N1000, with bonuses for using cars in lower brackets.
 You could just use the KTM if you’ve already tuned it, but the Alpine gives you scope to go in an even lower bracket.

 In fact the Alpine can keep pace with the fastest cars here in completely standard N100 form, if you fit racing super soft tires.
 That’s largely because the AI only has an advantage when it can accelerate; under braking and in bends, of which there are many at Dragon Trail, the Alpine makes up for it and more.
 However it’s difficult to eat into the starting advantage the lead AI has.

-Tweaked into N200, the little A110 — the lightest road car in the game — is more than a match.
+Tweaked into N200, the little A110 is more than a match.
 It’s a little wayward, so you may want to seek out a tune for it, but it can win comfortably in otherwise standard form.
 Just beware of cutting too much curb as it’s possible to roll it…

 With the clean race bonus, this event is worth 9,000XP each time.
 That’s only around 450XP per minute compared to nearly 700 for Blue Moon Bay, but it’s a lot more fun.